 in this bathroom, it’s the toilet seat that gots a heart.

 that perspective is the motivation for the criticism of the peppermint kandy kids and frosty at 5:43 on the richyrocks video

 peppermint kandy kids, come on. frosty, don’t put that on the kids.

 put on in this context means hold them responsible for it, blame them.

-what do u think of a snowman has a heart? does it fill u with christmas spirit? or is it the corniest fucking thing on the planet (like the video says at 4;45)? are there other confusing words or phrases in the a snowman gots a heart vlog? share your feelings under leave a reply
+what do u think of a snowman has a heart? does it fill u with christmas spirit? or is it the corniest fucking thing on the planet? are there other confusing words or phrases in the a snowman gots a heart vlog? share your feelings under leave a reply